136MasterNR/Battles-of-Batch/README.md

 	Totem of Salute (Lvl 10 Buff Item) {Effects: When used, it will increase your HP by 25% once it gets lower than 1%}
 	Barrel Bomb (Lvl 14 AoE Attack Item) {Effects: Deals an additinal 60% of your base damage to all enemies}

-Armour Items [Not Released]
+Artifact Items [Not Released]
-	Boots of the Aether (Lvl 45) {Effects: Increases HP by 20%, automatically heals you by 20% every 3 rounds, if HP already maxed then max HP increases by 20%}
+	Boots of the Aether (Lvl 45) {Effects: Increases HP by 20%, automatically heals you by 20% every 3 rounds, if HP already maxed then max HP increases by 20% until the current round ends}

 Material Items [Released]
 	Stained Dust (Lvl 1 Material)